TheyWorkForStudents - Unlocking the NUS

 - Other important documents such as Accounts, Impact Reports and Minutes of Meetings

-- To campaign for the NUS to make all the above information avaliable on their website to all students.
+- To campaign for the NUS to make all the above information available on their website to all students.

 - To assist students in holding their NUS officials accountable for their actions.